 If positive affirmations said outloud just feel too new-agey and weird for you, how about journaling?
 Ugh, I know, I’m talking about journaling again.
 But perhaps instead of saying affirmations out loud, you can find a quiet time and place for 5 minutes and write about how your negative body image affects your life.
 Then, write about how thankful you are for your body, and how your life would be different if you could just be at peace with it.
 I also have 30 free journal prompts over in the free stuff tab, so be sure to check that out!

-I tend to do much better with writing out my thoughts and feelings than I do with speaking.
-I would much rather confront someone else with a letter than a verbal confrontation, so I take that practice to confront myself too.
+Personally, I tend to do much better with writing out my thoughts and feelings than I do with speaking.
+When given the choice, I would much rather confront someone else with a letter than a verbal confrontation, so I take that practice to confront myself too.
 I have written gratitude letters to my body, as well as apology letters.
 I found that the apology letters were quite powerful.
 I wrote about how sorry I was for restricting my intake, doing exercises I hated, and spending all those hours counting calories.

-I wrote about how I always strive to make other people feel comfortable exactly as they are, yet I didn’t extend that to my own body.
+Next, I described how I always strive to make other people feel comfortable exactly as they are, yet I didn’t extend that to my own body.
 Instead, I said mean things to it and pointed out its “flaws” to anyone who would listen.
 Finally, I wrote about how tired I was of trying to change how it looked, and I wanted to just feel at peace with it.
 Sometimes I find that my pen or keyboard has much more wisdom that my own rambling, anxious mind.

 Writing has always helped me get swirling thoughts out of my brain and onto a page, leaving my mind open to ponder other things or enjoy a hot cup of tea in silence.
 If you haven’t ever tried journaling or writing about the tough stuff in your life, I highly recommend giving it a try.
 You don’t have to show anybody what you wrote, and you can shred it or delete the document as soon as you’re done with it.